UPDATE:We join the world in mouning the passing of the world's longest reigning monarch, Her Majesty Queen Elizabeth II.

-This year, Queen Elizabeth II will celebrate her 91st birthday on Saturday, June 10, 2017 with -- need we say it? -- a birthday party fit for a queen!
+Before her passing on September 8, 2022 Queen Elizabeth II celebrated her 96th birthday on Saturday, June 11, 2022 with a party fit for a queen!

 she was actually born on April 21, the official birthday of Queen

-Elizabeth II is celebrated each year in the UK on a weekend
+Elizabeth II is celebrated each year on a weekend

 in June for purely practical reasons.
 The day usually presents